OzelotGamer/Botzelot/README.md

 Then just download the files in the folder TB on this page and put them into the folder you created at the beginning.

+Go to [TokenGenerator](https://twitchtokengenerator.com/) copy the Acces Token and past all required things into .env file.

 To start the bot type `npm start`.